 Back it up with numbers, metrics and achievements from your resume.

 Sample Cover Letter For McKinsey Jobs: Middle Paragraph

 As a [X] GPA graduate of [College Name], I was able to find employment as a [Previous Position Name] at [Previous Company Name].
 During my [X] years there, I handled projects such as [describe project], which ultimately ran into difficulties such as [describe difficulties], however, ultimately I was able to propose [describe solution], which resulted in [describe improvement].
 I believe that I can bring my [approach/skills/area of expertise] to McKinsey [Office Location] and help its clients achieve [something important to their clients].

-Expert Hint: Did you know: In 2017, McKinsey received over 750 thousand applications.
-Now, it's estimated to be over a million.
+Expert Hint: It's estimated that McKinsey receives over a million applications every year.
 Only less than 1% make it, so before you get your targeted resume for McKinsey ready, it may pay off to apply to some smaller consulting firms to see how your applications fare.